 Do you have an interest in science, technology, engineering or mathematics (STEM)?
 Then one of the top STEM jobs for college graduates could be the perfect fit for you.
 These careers offer:

 - high pay

 - the opportunity to work on the cutting edge of science and technology

 The following five occupations are excellent opportunities for any new college graduate to pursue.

 1. Petroleum Engineer

 The STEM job with the highest salary for new graduates is petroleum engineer, according to Forbes.
 Petroleum engineering is the application of engineering principles and practices to the process of extracting and using oil and gas energy sources.
-The median salary for petroleum engineers who have a bachelor’s degree and three years of experience or less is $88,700 per year, Forbes reported.
+The median salary for petroleum engineers who have a bachelor’s degree and three years of experience or less is $88,700 per year, Forbes reports.
 With more experience, your earning potential can increase a great deal.
 The overall median wage for this occupation is $128,230, according to the United States Bureau of Labor Statistics (BLS).
-Petroleum engineers can look forward to a faster than average job growth, and they have the opportunity to travel the world visiting drilling sites.
-Other great engineering jobs include nuclear engineer, marine engineer and chemical engineer.
+Petroleum engineers can look forward to a faster than average job growth.
+They have the opportunity to travel the world visiting drilling sites.
+Other great engineering jobs include:

 3. Computer Systems Analyst

 A number of the top STEM jobs for college graduates fall under the category of computer and information technology (IT).
-Computer systems analyst, for example, is an excellent career that offers a median salary of $85,800 along with a 2.4 percent unemployment rate and more than 118,000 expected job openings, according to U.S. News & World Report.
-Computer systems analysts determine the best computer systems and procedures – including both hardware and software – for an organization or company’s goals and set up those systems.
+Computer systems analyst, for example, is an excellent career that offers a median salary of $85,800.
+It also has a 2.4 percent unemployment rate and more than 118,000 expected job openings, according to U.S. News & World Report.
+Computer systems analysts determine the best computer systems and procedures – including both hardware and software – for a company and set up those systems.
 Other top computer technology jobs include software developer and IT manager.